On January 7, opponents filed a notice of appeal with the California Supreme Court in an attempt to overturn the End of

 If you’re an eligible terminally-ill Californian who would like to access the law, you can use our Find Care Tool to locate a healthcare team that will honor your end-of-life values.

-This year, our legal team mounted a so-far successful effort to beat back a lawsuit filed by our opposition that briefly invalidated the End of Life Option Act.
+Our legal team mounted an ongoing and so-far successful effort to beat back a lawsuit filed by our opposition that briefly invalidated the End of Life Option Act.
 Our opponents claimed that the law should be invalidated because it was passed during a special legislative session on health care, rather than during the regular session.
 Read more about the court challenge here.
 Compassion & Choices also defended the law from legislation that would have made it more difficult for dying patients to access end-of-life options.
 The bill was defeated.
 To join our efforts to protect and defend the California law, click here.

 Compassion & Choices has instituted a bilingual California Access campaign designed to help patients, caregivers and health professionals better understand how the law works, and help health facilities develop more supportive policies.
 This year alone, staff and volunteers presented at over 100 public outreach events.
 Compassion & Choices also actively provides technical assistance and presentations to healthcare providers on end-of-life options.
 One measure of success: to date more than 80% of large health facilities have adopted policies supportive of medical aid in dying.

 California Volunteer Orientation and Onboarding Webinars are held two Thursdays per month at 9am.
 To RSVP and receive instructions for joining the webinar, please complete this form.
 For additional information, please contact Erika Ruiz, CA Public Outreach Manager at [email protected]

 State-specific advance directives make clear your end-of-life preferences if you are unable to make or communicate medical treatment decisions yourself.
 For the California advance directive form, click here.